An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Introduction

 We now present the structure of the paper, indicating which techniques are used.
 We also emphasize which components would be simpler if we were just aiming for an algorithm for embedding graphs on surfaces.

 We introduce some standard notions in Section~\ref{S:prelim}.

-Then, in Section~\ref{S:2complexes}, we show that we can make some simple assumptions on the input, and present data structures for representing 2-complexes and graphs embedded on them.
+Sections \ref{S:2complexes} to~\ref{S:bounded-bw} contain the proof of Theorem~\ref{T:bounded-bw}.
+In Section~\ref{S:2complexes}, we show that we can make some simplifying assumptions on the input.
+In particular, every graph embeds in a 3-book (a 2-complex obtained by identifying three triangles along a common edge), so in the rest of the paper we assume that the input 2-complex has no 3-book.
+We then present data structures for representing 2-complexes and graphs embedded on them.
 If we restrict ourselves to the case where the input 2-complex is homeomorphic to a surface, we essentially consider combinatorial maps of graphs on surfaces, except that the graphs need not be cellularly embedded (such a data structure is called an \emph{extended combinatorial map}~\cite[Section~2.2]{cm-tgis-14}).
 The case of 2-complexes is largely more involved.

 In Section~\ref{S:partitioning}, we show that if our input graph~$G$ has an embedding into our input 2-complex~$\complex$, then there exists an embedding of~$G$ on~$\complex$ that is \emph{sparse} with respect to a branch decomposition of~$G$.
 This means that each subgraph of~$G$ induced by the leaves of any subtree of the branch decomposition can be separated from the rest of~$G$ using a graph embedded on~$\complex$, called \emph{partitioning graph}, of small complexity.
-We find that this new structural result, even in the surface case, is interesting and can prove useful in other contexts.
-If the target space were a surface, we could assume that $G$ is 3-connected and has no loop or multiple edges, which would imply (still with some work) that \emph{any} embedding of~$G$ would be sparse, but again the fact that we consider 2-complexes requires additional work.
+We find that this new structural result, even in the surface case, is interesting and might prove useful in other contexts.
+If the target space were a surface, we could assume that $G$ is 3-connected and has no loop or multiple edge, which would imply (still with some work) that \emph{any} embedding of~$G$ would be sparse, but again the fact that we consider 2-complexes requires additional work.

 In Section~\ref{S:algo}, we present the dynamic programming algorithm, which either determines the existence of an embedding of~$G$ on~$\complex$, or shows that no sparse embedding of~$G$ on~$\complex$ exists (and thus no embedding at all, by the previous paragraph).
 The idea is to use bottom-up dynamic programming and to consider all regions of the 2-complex in which the subgraph of~$G$ (induced by a subtree of the branch decomposition) can be embedded.
 The complexity depends exponentially on the branchwidth of~$G$.